 Note that the Server Virtual Address is set to 127.0.0.1:123 and cannot be different.

 Server Target Address must match the corresponding setting on the Site1 Device Relay.

 Paste from the SiteManager online help, regarding the Serial Driver:

-This one also need to be attached on the GateManager.
+This one also needs to be attached to the GateManager.

 - Check the connection and log in to Switch.